haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

      traceback/
 {% endhighlight %}

-There is in addition the log file (text file) and four additional directories:
+In addition, there is a log file (text file) and four additional directories:

-- the `analysis` directory containing various plots to visualise the results for each `caprieval` step and a general report (`report.html`) that provides all statistics with various plot.
-You can open this file in your preferred web browser.
+- the `analysis` directory contains various plots to visualize the results for each caprieval step and a general report (`report.html`) that provides all statistics with various plots.
+You can open this file in your preferred web browser
-- the `data` directory containing the input data (PDB and restraint files) for the various modules
+- the `data` directory contains the input data (PDB and restraint files) for the various modules
-- the `toppar` directory containing the force field topology and paramter files (only present when running in self-contained mode)
+- the `toppar` directory contains the force field topology and parameter files (only present when running in self-contained mode)
-- the `traceback` directory containing `traceback.tsv` that links all models in order to see which model originates from which throughout all steps of the workflow.
+- the `traceback` directory contains `traceback.tsv`, which links all models to see which model originates from which throughout all steps of the workflow.

 You can find information about the duration of the run at the bottom of the log file.
 Each sampling/refinement/selection module will contain PDB files.